- Your State

 For instance, one charter school executive director we talked to told us about the Core Knowledge curriculum that is part of her school’s charter.
 “A Core Knowledge school gives kids information through oral telling, through experience, and we add on to their knowledge all the time,” described Lynn Peterson of Cologne Academy.

 Magnet schools are free public schools that allow kids to narrow in on a specific learning track, such as engineering or the performing arts.
 At a magnet school, all the subjects are taught through the lenses of that specific track.
-Minnesota has several magnet schools scattered throughout the state.
 These might be a good option if there’s one near you with a theme that interests your child.

 For additional information about school choice in Minnesota visit these resources:

-Minnesota celebrated National School Choice Week 2020 with a record-breaking 686 events and activities across the state.
+Minnesota celebrated National School Choice Week 2021 with 482 virtual events and activities across the state.
 Click the button below to learn more about school choice in Minnesota.

 "Shining a spotlight on effective educational options for every child"